MarkPflug/Sylvan.BuildTools.Resources/README.md

-# Elemental.JsonResource
+# Sylvan.BuildTools.Resources

-Json Resource file support in C# projects.
+Provides Json Resource file support in C# projects.

 This provides an alternative to using resx files to defined resources in C# projects.
 The benefits over resx are: